-Edge Side Includes [11] is becoming one of the foundation blocks in specifying a common format and method for fragments and templates in this field.
+Edge Side Includes [42] is becoming one of the foundation blocks in specifying a common format and method for fragments and templates in this field.
 It is popular among many different existing methods.
-Naaman et al. [21] have done studies comparing ESI to delta encoding, finding ESI to have possible performance advantages.
+Naaman et al. [31] have done studies comparing ESI to delta encoding, finding ESI to have possible performance advantages.

-Automatic detection of templates from Web pages has been studied from data mining field as well [22, 23].
+Automatic detection of templates from Web pages has been studied from data mining field as well [3, 5].
 They discuss the problem of template detection through discovery of pagelets in the Web pages.
 However, our work differs from the work on template detection both in context and content.
 First, the work on template detection is aimed towards improving the precision of search algorithms.
 While our aim is improving dynamic content delivery.
 Second, only template is interested in their work, while we care both template and fragments.
 Therefore, the method used in these two approaches are different too.
 The method presented there to finding fragments is done based on amount of hyperlinks present in certain parts of the document.
 They do not build up an XML tree, nor treat anything more then hyperlinks, unlike we have done in our approach.
 This method applies better to search algorithms rather then to dynamic fragment extraction.
+Semantic Web information annotation and extraction is also a hot research topic in Semantic Web community [24].
+The work in this community shares the similar goal of our work to automatically extract metadata of Web content; however, the difference is in the granularity of information of interest.
+In semantic information extraction, the granularity of interest is relatively small, such as words, phrases, etc., while in this paper we care more about coarse grain fragments because fine grain fragments will not bring any benefit for caching purpose.
+However, we believe the work in sematic web community compliments to our work, and we plan to leverage their results to extracting fragments in the future.